SynTable: A Synthetic Data Generation Pipeline for Unseen Object Amodal Instance Segmentation of Cluttered Tabletop

 \subsection{Preparing Each Scene}

-The method to prepare each scene is shown in Figure \ref{prepare_scene}.
-A table is randomly sampled from the assets in Omniverse Nucleus and is rendered at the center of a room.
-The texture and materials of the table, ceiling, wall, and floor are randomized for every scene to ensure domain randomization.
-The objects are added to the scene with randomized $x$, $y$, and $z$ coordinates and orientations.
-We randomly sample (with replacement) $N_{lower}$ to $N_{upper}$ objects to render for each scene.
-By default, $N_{lower}=1$, $N_{upper}=40$.
-Each object is initialized with real-life dimensions, randomized rotations and coordinates, allowing for diverse object arrangements across scenes.
-Each object also has mass and collision properties so that they can be dropped onto the tabletop in our physics simulation.
+To prepare each scene, a table is randomly sampled and rendered in the center of a room, as shown in Figure \ref{prepare_scene}.
+The texture and materials of the table, ceiling, wall, and floor are randomized for domain randomization while objects are added with randomized coordinates and orientations.
+We randomly sample (with replacement) $N_{lower}$ to $N_{upper}$ number of objects for each scene.
+Objects are initialized with real-life dimensions, mass, collision properties, randomized rotations and coordinates, ensuring diverse object arrangements across scenes.
+Additional details about our scene preparation method can be found in Section \ref{sec:scene_preparation}.